Luiz-N/MVC_Comparison/README.md

 Following Ember's evolving best practices I used no controllers and instead created a Dashboard component that contained multiptle children chart-components.
 For simplicity there are only two models: "repo" and "weeklyCommits".
 A repo hasMany weeklyCommits.
 These models were also influenced by the available backend API.

+The app is hosted on Heroku.

 ## More Info

 The Repo model contains key attributes such as the name, url, description, star count, fork count, and other similar characteristics.
 The weeklyCommit model contains only two attributes: week (UTC #) and total (# of commits that week).
 It allows githubs restful API to be used for the model's backend calls.

 The models update themselves every 5 mins via a recursive function that is triggered in the model hook of the dashboard route.

 The dashboard component contains most of the key logic.
 The chart components are rendered using highcharts via a ember addon called [ember-highcharts](https://github.com/ahmadsoe/ember-highcharts).
-The Google trend charts are inserted via an iframe.
+The Google trend charts are inserted via iframes.

 ## Next Steps